Mushrooms are marvelous on pizza and magnificent in soups and sauces. They’re also an integral part of the Super Mario Brothers video game universe.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Amateur foragers and backyard gardeners alike should be on alert for poisonous wild mushrooms, which can grow next to edible varieties and aren’t dangerous to touch.
+Amateur foragers and backyard gardeners alike need to be on alert for poisonous wild mushrooms.
+These sneaky fungi can grow next to edible varieties and aren’t dangerous to touch.
 But consuming even a bite of them can be harmful.

-Only about 3 percent of known mushroom varieties are poisonous, and the symptoms of poisoning can vary from gastrointestinal discomfort to liver failure and death, depending on the type of toxin ingested.
+Only about 3% of known mushroom varieties are poisonous.
+The symptoms of poisoning can vary from gastrointestinal discomfort to liver failure and death, depending on the type of toxin ingested.

-Acute liver failure from mushroom poisoning is relatively less common, but it does happen.
-And in the majority of cases, it’s because an amateur mushroom hunter or backyard forager misidentified a mushroom.
+Acute liver failure from mushroom poisoning isn’t common, but it does happen.
+And in the majority of cases, it’s because a mushroom hunter or backyard forager misidentified a mushroom.